The Best Hardwood and Wall Color Combinations

 Hardwood floors offer convenience, durability and versatility, suiting styles from classic to modern.
 When you choose hardwood flooring, you gain warmth and texture throughout your home, whether you use it in your living room, dining room or bedrooms.
 To highlight your wood floors and bring out their beauty, your wall colors should complement the natural tones and shades.

 Entrust experts from Shoreline Painting to choose the perfect colors for your home painting project.
-We can direct you to gorgeous paint colors that go with cherry wood, light wood, white oak and any other flooring style to enhance your home’s aesthetic.
+We can direct you to gorgeous paint colors that go with various flooring styles to enhance your home’s aesthetic.

 Discover tips on the best floor and wall color combinations for your rooms below.
 Browse ideas from four categories of wood stains — light, cherry, dark and oak hardwood flooring, along with trendy wall colors that will make your home pop.

-How to Match Wall Color With Your Wood Floor
+How to Match Wall Paint Color With Your Wood Floor

 Wood comes in just as many undertones as paint options — making it easy to combine your colors and create an inviting space:

-- Neutral wood undertones: Neutral wood undertones include gray, beige and taupe.
-Neutral hardwood flooring is more versatile — choose warm or cool paint colors for contrast.
+• Neutral wood undertones: Neutral wood undertones include gray, beige and taupe.
+Neutral hardwood flooring is more versatile, so you have more freedom to choose warm or cool paint colors for contrast.

 By choosing contrasting colors, rooms feel more balanced and comfortable.
 Stray from choosing paints with similar undertones as your wood floors since they can make your space look too cohesive.
 If you’d like your colors to be equal, choose subtle wall color shades that are easy on the eye.
 With the right color combination, your home will be the perfect oasis for comfort and style.